The Bankrate promise

 - World of Hyatt

-For example, the Amex trifecta includes the American Express® Gold Card, The Platinum Card® from American Express and The Blue Business® Plus Credit Card from American Express and an almost entirely different set of transfer partners with just a handful that overlap.
+For example, the Amex trifecta includes the American Express® Gold Card, The Platinum Card® from American Express and The Blue Business® Plus Credit Card from American Express — and an almost entirely different set of transfer partners with just a handful that overlap.

-Strategies to get started with the Chase trifecta
+How to get the Chase trifecta

-Ideally, you should wait a minimum of 90 days each time before you apply for another credit card.
-Keep in mind that each application will result in a hard inquiry on your credit report.
-These hard inquiries can temporarily ding your credit score.
+Ideally, you should wait a minimum of 90 days before you apply for another credit card.
+It’s also important to remember that a credit card application triggers a hard inquiry on your credit report, which can temporarily ding your credit score.

 The bottom line